KarthikKadambi/homebase/src/pages/posts/car-buy-vs-lease.md

 <h3 class="header-branding">🛣️ The Bottom Line</h3>

-For most immigrants, your first car isn’t just transportation — it’s independence.
+For most immigrants, your first car isn't just transportation, it's independence.
-Leasing gives flexibility and lower payments; buying builds ownership and financial foundation.
+Leasing gives flexibility and lower payments.
+Buying builds ownership and financial foundation.

 Once your credit and plans are stable, go ahead and buy your dream ride.